Shape Comparison

 Frequently Asked Questions

-What is the main difference between pear and hourglass?
+What is the main difference between pear and hourglass body shapes?

-The main difference is in the bust-to-hip ratio.
-Hourglass shapes have a bust and hip measurement that are roughly equal, with a defined waist.
-Pear shapes have hips that are noticeably wider than the bust, even though both shapes can have a defined waist.
+The main difference is the bust-to-hip ratio.
+Hourglass shapes have a bust and hip measurement that are roughly equal (within about 5%), with a defined waist that is at least 25% smaller.
+Pear shapes have hips that are noticeably wider than the bust (more than 5% difference), creating a bottom-heavy silhouette even though the waist remains defined.

 Yes.
-If your hips are only slightly wider than your bust and you have a well-defined waist, you may fall between both categories.
-This is sometimes called a "bottom hourglass" or "pear-hourglass."
-Use styling tips from both shapes to find what works best.
+If your hips are only slightly wider than your bust and you have a well-defined waist, you fall between both categories.
+This is sometimes called a "bottom hourglass" or "soft pear."
+In these cases, styling tips from both shapes often work.

 Pear is significantly more common.
-Studies suggest approximately 20% of women have a pear body shape, while only about 8% have a true hourglass figure.
-The hourglass shape is one of the rarest body types despite being frequently idealized in media.
+Approximately 20% of women have a pear body shape, making it the second most common shape after rectangle.
+Only about 8% of women have a true hourglass figure, making it one of the rarest body types.

-Do pear and hourglass shapes gain weight the same way?
+Do pear and hourglass shapes gain weight differently?

-No. Pear shapes tend to gain weight primarily in the hips, thighs, and lower body, making the lower half proportionally larger.
-Hourglass shapes tend to gain weight evenly in both the bust and hips, maintaining their balanced proportions even with weight fluctuation.
+Yes.
+Pear shapes tend to gain weight primarily in the hips, thighs, and lower body.
+Hourglass shapes tend to gain weight more evenly in both the bust and hips, which helps maintain their balanced proportions.

-How do I measure to tell if I am pear or hourglass?
+How do I measure to determine if I am pear or hourglass?

-Measure your bust at its fullest point, your waist at the narrowest point, and your hips at the widest point.
-If your bust and hips are within 5% of each other with a defined waist, you are likely hourglass.
+Measure your bust at its fullest point, your waist at its narrowest, and your hips at their widest.
+If your bust and hips are within 5% of each other, you are likely hourglass.
 If your hips are more than 5% larger than your bust, you are likely pear.

-Can exercise change me from pear to hourglass?
+Can exercise change my body shape from pear to hourglass?

 Exercise cannot change your bone structure, but building upper body muscle can create the visual effect of more balanced proportions.
-Strengthening shoulders, chest, and back can make a pear shape appear closer to an hourglass, though your skeletal frame stays the same.
+Strengthening shoulders, chest, and upper back can make a pear shape appear closer to an hourglass silhouette.

 Body shape comparisons are based on measurement ratio analysis.
 Styling advice is general guidance and individual results may vary.Learn about our methodology